Below is a checklist of the documents required for a completed application:

-- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution, or forwarded by the applicant in sealed envelopes from the academic institution.
+- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution electronically or by mail, or forwarded by the applicant in sealed envelopes from the academic institution.

 - Transcripts are considered official only if they are sent directly to Pace University from the educational institution of origin, or forwarded by

 - Applicants may send unofficial copies of all transcripts to firstname.lastname@example.org for the initial processing and review of your application.
 Please include your name and program of interest.
 If you are admitted, your offer is contingent upon the receipt and verification of all official printed transcripts.

 - Applicants who have earned a degree or completed coursework at Pace University will not be required to submit a transcript from Pace University and are required to indicate on the application that they have attended Pace.
 Transcripts from all other institutions attended are required and must be submitted to be considered for admission.

 - International applicants will need to submit TOEFL, IELTS or Pearson PTE academic scores.
 For more information visit our TOEFL/IELTS/Pearson PTE Requirements page.